EMD 197 - Emergency Medical Technician

 EMD 440 - Advanced Pediatric Prehospital Emergency Care

 This course will provide an overview of the initial assessment and emergency management of children according to the pediatric assessment triangle.
-The key to this course will be the recognition of critically ill children in a prehospital setting in order to place them into appropriate standing order sets.
+The key to this course will be the recognition of critically ill children in a prehospital setting to place them into appropriate standing order sets.
 Course topics will include airway obstruction, croup, bronchiolitis, pneumonia, asthma, cardiac arrest, dysrhythmias, shock, sepsis, altered mental status, traumatic brain injury, seizures, neonatal resuscitation, and special needs/technology-dependent children.

 EMD 450 - EMS Special Operations